gsn9/SugarSpice/docs/reference/tutorials.rst

 Issues with ISIS's approach:

-* DB files are co-located with kernels and therefore cannot be released seperately from the data area.
+* DB files are co-located with kernels and therefore makes it difficult to release them seperately from the kernels.
 * Kernels are specifically tied to the ISIS data area and cannot be used directly on NAIF distributed kernels.
 * As these DB files are in the ISIS data area, they cannot be versioned controlled seperately.
 * If you add kernels, you have to regenerate the kernel files.
 * ISIS's code for searching and exploiting Kernels is not modularied.
-* Kernel search works on a per-image bases
+* Kernel search works on a per-image basis and cannot be used for arbitrary SPICE queries.

 SpiceQL more-or-less rewrites much of ISIS's Kernel searching and exploitation code.

 Distictions in SpiceQL's approach:

-* DB files, here reffered to Mission config files, are located JSON files that can be shipped seperate from data installs
+* DB files, here reffered to Mission config files, are located JSON files that can be shipped seperate from data installs.
-* Config files leverage common Kernel naming schemes so you can use both NAIF installed kernels, but also
+* Config files leverage common Kernel naming schemes so you can use both NAIF installed kernels, but also kernels from USGS Astro or any other source.
 * Config files are source controlled.
-* If you add Kernels, you can easily modify them locally, and potentially contribute your config for the new Kernels.
+* If you add Kernels, you can easily modify them locally, and contribute your changes for the new Kernels.
 * Sugar Spice modularizes most of the Kernel code for search and I/O.
 * Config files can be used for more generalized kernel queries